Tuesday, 12 July 2011

 Arriving at Akhnoor

-: Akhnoor is well linked to Jammu, which is linked by the domestic air links very properly.
+By Flight: Akhnoor is well linked to Jammu, which is linked by the domestic air links very properly.

 By Track ways: Being just 32 km from Jammu, Akhnoor can be reached from the Jammu Railhead.